-Local artist, Eric McCue, has been chosen to create our sixth project which will be named "Our Big Tiny World".
-This project should be completed in September.
-It will be located at Civic Center Park near our Geodes.
+Local artist, Eric McCue, was chosen to create our sixth project named "Our Big Tiny World".
+This project is located at Civic Center Park near our Geodes.

 Let’s stART is a long-term, phased project of the Pueblo West Women’s League (PWWL) to enhance Pueblo West through the addition of art, whether in sculpture, landscaping or other aesthetic improvement throughout the district.